-The total pension liability in the June 30, 2016, actuarial valuation was determined using the individual entry age normal actuarial cost method and the following additional actuarial assumptions:
+The total pension liability in the June 30, 2017, actuarial valuation was determined using the individual entry-age normal actuarial cost method and the following additional actuarial assumptions:

-Inflation 2.50 percent per year Active member payroll growth 3.25 percent per year Investment rate of return 7.50 percent
+Inflation 2.50 percent per year

+Active member payroll growth 3.25 percent per year

+Investment rate of return 7.50 percent

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants in the General Employees Retirement Plan were based on RP-2014 tables, while mortality rates for Public Employees Police and Fire Plan and Public Employees Correctional Plan were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.
-For the General Employees Retirement Plan and the Public Employees Police and Fire Plan, cost of living benefit increases for retirees are assumed to be 1.0 percent.
+Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+For the General Employees Retirement Plan and the Public Employees Police and Fire Plan, cost of living benefit increases for retirees are assumed to be 1.0 percent through 2044 and 2064, respectively, and 2.5 percent thereafter.
 Cost of living benefit increases for retirees are assumed to be 2.5 percent for the Public Employees Correctional Plan.

-Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
-The experience study in the General Employees Retirement Plan was for the period 2008 through 2015.
-The experience study for the Public Employees Police and Fire Plan was for the period 2004 through 2009.
-The experience study for the Public Employees Correctional Plan was for the period 2006 through 2011.
+Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
+The experience study for the General Employees Retirement Plan was dated June 30, 2015.
+The experience study for the Public Employees Police and Fire Plan was dated August 30, 2016.
+The experience study for the Public Employees Correctional Plan was dated February 2012.